Avoiding a Sleep Crisis: Habits for Sleeping Better

 Why people think they can get by on low sleep

-When lifting, the right playlist is usually some combination of intense workout music and motivational speeches.
+When lifting, I usually listen some combination of intense workout music and motivational speeches.

 While the speeches are a great way to get the blood pumping, they often overshoot with statements about sacrificing sleep to get ahead.